Ally511/GPT/README.md

 The Simple N-Gram is composed of the following parts:

-* n-gram engine, incl.
+* N-gram engine, incl.
   * Laplace smoothing
-  * backoff
+  * Backoff
-* extrinsic evaluation
+* Extrinsic evaluation

 ### N-gram engine
-To initialise an n-gram, we pass the corpus it is to be based on, the dimension n, and the vocabulary size.
-During initialisation, we first calculate the Unigram probabilities given the byte-pair tokenised corpus, adding Laplace smoothing.
-Depending on the dimension, n, that corpus is then divided into chunks of size n.
-Using nested dictionaries, the n-gram probabilities are now calculated from that chunked corpus.
+To initialise an n-gram, we pass the training corpus it is going to be based on, the order `n`, and the vocabulary size.
+During initialisation we first calculate the Unigram probabilities given the byte-pair tokenised corpus, adding Laplace smoothing, with our ``get_unigram_probs()``.
+Depending on the order of the n-gram `n`, that training corpus is then divided into chunks of size `n` with ``split_ngrams()``.
+Using nested dictionaries, the n-gram probabilities are now calculated from that chunked corpus with ``calculate_n_gram_probs()``.

-Additionally, the n-gram object also contains a function to calculate the perplexity (also including backoff, as that is also used in generation).
-Perplexity is calculated in logspace, according to:
+Additionally, the n-gram object also contains a generation function ``generate()``, and one to calculate the perplexity ``perplexity()``.
+Both also rely on the backoff function ``backoff_prob()``.
+Our ``perplexity()`` function calculates the perplexity in logspace, according to:

 * add formula

+In our backoff-function, we recursively back off from the full n-gram context down to the unigram if a token is unseen in the given context.
 If a token has not been seen at any order, not even unigram, we assign a small probability of $1e-8$.

 To intrinsically evaluate the n-grams we use the k best merges produced in Milestone 1, and calculate perplexity for each of the n-grams on the test set.